 THE MEETING: An Untold Story of Sri Ramana

 The venerated Indian holy man, the Bhagavan Sri Ramana Maharshi died in 1950.
-In that his death occurred some sixty years ago, people the world over are quickly falling by the wayside that either knew him, met him personally, studied under his grace and light, and or had darshan with him.
+In that his death occurred some sixty-plus years ago, people the world over are quickly falling by the wayside that either knew him, met him personally, studied under his grace and light, and or had darshan with him.
 The last known non-western direct lineage disciple of Ramana still alive is considered by most to be Sri Lakshmana Swamy.
 Born December 25, 1925, he is easily approaching his 90s.
 On October 1, 1949, at the age of 24, less than six and a half months before Ramana's death, Laskshmana fully realized the Self in the presence of the Maharshi, the last person, east or west, known to have done so.(see)

 Probably the last two westerners of any note to have met with the Maharshi in the flesh are found in the stories that circulate around that of a young American boy who visited the ashram for several months circa 1944 and a few years later, that of a boy-come-man of then age 18 by the name of Robert Adams.
 Adams, who died in 1997, devotion to seeking out and studying under the Maharshi is truly admirable and not to be discounted under any circumstances.
 First, however, our focus here will be on the last living member of the two --- who is now fully grown and living in the United States today and most likely Ramana's only remaining western disciple to have studied under him in the flesh and for sure the last American alive to have sat with Ramana in the ashram.